beauchamplab/rave/README.md

 * After completing the previous step, open the RStudio application using the desktop shortcut; in Mac OSX, RStudio can be found in the Applications folder.

+For more details about the installation process, see the [Alternative installation guide](./alternative_installation.md).

 ## Download Demo data

 * If you do not have any data in RAVE format, we recommend you download some sample data.
 Each RStudio command below downloads a dataset from a single subject.